Cloud-Based Payment Solutions

 - Safely houses credit card records.

-- Uses stored information to process future transactions without having to input duplicate data
+- Uses stored information to process future transactions without requiring duplicate data input.

 - Uploads multiple transactions and processes daily batches.